Do you find it difficult to speak English fluently and confidently, even after many months or years of study?

 - Find a podcast transcript, movie script, or the subtitles from a YouTube video about a topic that you find interesting.

 - Copy a section of the text and paste it into Oxford’s Text Checker and click Check text.
-The most common English words will be highlighted in 4 colors; uncommon words will remain black.
+The high-frequency English words will be highlighted in 4 colors; low-frequency words will remain black.

 - Finally, listen to the podcast / movie / video again.
 Pay attention to the pronunciation and other spoken aspects of the content.
 To practice your speaking, pause and repeat words and phrases that you can imagine using in a conversation.